neptune-mutual-blue/protocol/docs/LiquidityEngine.md

  Global values are returned if the risk pooling period for the given cover key was not defined.
  If global values are also undefined, fallback value of 180-day lending period and 7-day withdrawal window are returned.
+ Warning: this function does not validate the cover key supplied.

 ```solidity
 function getRiskPoolingPeriods(bytes32 coverKey) external view